-There aren’t usually working holiday options in these countries, but they’re so darn cheap that you won’t even need them.
-Visas are usually easy to acquire (we’re talking $20 and a few days notice) and last long enough (a few months at a time) that you can see everything you’d like to see and more in each country before you have to move on.
+There aren’t usually working holiday options in these countries, but the cost of living does make them quite appealing gap year options.
+Visas are usually easy to acquire and last long enough (a few months at a time) to see everything you’d like to see and more in each country before you have to move on.

-If you want to hit the Philippines, do it first.
+If you want to visit the Philippines, do so first.
 It's the only country off the mainland, and you'll save money by only taking one flight over the South China Sea.
 You could spend years in the country of 7,000 islands, but if you want to see the rest of the region, you'll have to pick and choose.
-Boracay is a touristy island that will ease you into the culture before heading off to the likes of Bohol, Cebu, Palawan, and Luzon, where you can hike through rice terraces, go scuba diving among giant black karsts, and fly through hills on motorbikes.
+Boracay is a popular island for tourists that will ease you into the culture before heading off to the likes of Bohol, Cebu, Palawan, and Luzon, where you can hike through rice terraces, go scuba diving among giant black karsts, and fly through hills on motorbikes.

 Fly out of Manila into Hanoi, Vietnam.
-Luckily, this country is essentially one giant line, so either buy some bus tickets or (and this is the best way to see the country by far) or get a motorcycle for about $300 and drive it all the way to Saigon, where you can sell it for roughly what you bought it for.
-Trains are an option, but more expensive.
+Luckily, this country is essentially one giant line down to Saigon, so utilizing the bus system is the best way to see the country.
+Trains are also an option but will be more expensive.
 You'll catch just about every great stop by virtue of heading south.

 From Saigon, catch a bus out of the country and into Cambodia.
-See the lowest lows of Khmer culture at the Killing Fields of Phnom Penh, then see their highest highs as Angkor Wat in Siem Reap.
+See the somber history of the Killing Fields of Phnom Penh, then see Angkor Wat in Siem Reap.
 Stop in Kampot, Kep, and Sihanoukville along the way, and if you brought your malaria tablets, journey into the deep jungle for some epic hikes.

 From Siem Reap, catch another bus into Thailand.
-See the temples and villages of the north, or head south to tropical beaches and massive parties.
-Many tourists choose to start their tour in Thailand, as the tourist culture is much more developed there, so you'll certainly have some stories to tell the fresh-faced at this point.
+See the temples and villages of the north or head south to tropical beaches and massive parties.
+Many visitors start their trip in Thailand, as the tourism industry is much more developed there, so you'll certainly have some stories to tell at this point.

 And here the road forks.
 You could conceivably continue south into Malaysia and Indonesia, or you could head west into Burma and even India.
 If you've been traveling slowly, your year may even be up, and you could head home.
 No matter where you go next, you won't be able to step outside on a humid day without nostalgia taking you straight back to that first day in the Philippines.